-Ameren Missouri estimates that in 2023 approximately 200,000 S-RECs will be acquired from customers, and from 2024-2025 approximately 100,000 S-RECs per year will be acquired from customer generators.
-2023 customer S-RECs are expected to be higher due to the late certification of customer installations from 2020-2022, which is expected to provide additional S-RECs that will be utilized in 2023.
+Ameren Missouri estimates that in 2024 approximately 200,000 S-RECs will be acquired from customers, and from 2025-2026 approximately 100,000 S-RECs per year will be acquired from customer generators.
 In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from these facilities such that the expected generation counts as 125,000 to 250,000 S-RECs annually towards the compliance requirements.
-Solar rebate costs have been included as a RES compliance cost and are accounted for in the Company's 1% calculation, although given recent rebate payment levels the expected total rebate spend has been reduced from \$28 million to just over \$21 million by 2023.
+Solar rebate costs have been included as a RES compliance cost and are accounted for in the Company's 1% calculation.
+The Solar Rebate 2019-2023 program ended December 31, 2023 with a total cost of approximately \$21,760,000.

 In addition to solar rebate payments, SB 564 requires Ameren Missouri to invest at least \$14 million in additional utility-owned solar generation.
 The \$14 million will be utilized to support community-based projects through Ameren Missouri's Neighborhood Solar Program.
 On July 21, 2021 the South St. Louis Renewable Energy Center (REC) became commercially operational - the first solar facility supported by the Neighborhood Solar Program.
-And on July 20, 2022, the Cape Girardeau Renewable Energy Center (REC) became commercially operational.
-Additional solar resources are planned for construction in 2023 through the Neighborhood Solar Program, with an expected annual generational output of 4,085 MWh by 2024 for all program resources combined.
-In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from these facilities such that the expected generation counts as 5,107 MWh towards the compliance requirements.
+On July 20, 2022, the Cape Girardeau Renewable Energy Center (REC) became commercially operational.
+On July April 18, 2023 the Fee Fee Renewable Energy Center (REC) became commercially operational.
+On April 28, 2023, the North Metro Renewable Energy Center (REC) became commercially operational.
+On July 28, 2023, the Delmar Renewable Energy Center (REC) became commercially operational.
+On September 7, 2023, the House Springs Renewable Energy Center (REC) became commercially operational - the final solar facility supported by the Neighborhood Solar Program.
+The estimated combined generational output is approximately 3,984 kWh annually, weather dependent.
+In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from these facilities such that the expected generation counts as 4,980 MWh towards the compliance requirements.

 Ameren Missouri completed construction on its first utility-scale solar generation project, the O'Fallon Renewable Energy Center (OREC) in November 2014.
 This 5.7 MW (DC) facility is located at the site of the Ameren Missouri O'Fallon substation in O'Fallon, Missouri.
-The expected annual output for 2023-2025 is approximately 5,776 MWh based on the last five years of historical performance data.
-In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from this facility such that the generation counts as 7,221 MWh towards the compliance requirements.
+The expected annual output for 2024-2026 is approximately 5,597 MWh based on the last five years of historical performance data.
+In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from this facility such that the generation counts as 6,997 MWh towards the compliance requirements.

 On September 16, 2019, the BJC Solar Facility became commercially operational.
 This facility is 1.8 MW (DC) PV project located on the top of an existing parking garage at Barnes Jewish Hospital in St. Louis, MO.
-The total generational output of this facility during CY 2022 was 1,708 MWh and is assumed to remain at a similar level for years 2023-2025.
-In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from this facility such that the expected generation counts as 2,135 MWh towards the compliance requirements.
+The total generational output of this facility during CY 2023 was 1,403 MWh and is assumed to remain at a similar level for years 2024-2026.
+In accordance with RSMo 393.1030, a factor of 1.25 is applied to the in-state generation from this facility such that the expected generation counts as 1,754 MWh towards the compliance requirements.